 One year, for our annual beach vacation, I put all of the ingredients in a large container and brought it with us.
 Then, on the first day, I mixed it all together, formed the balls, and put them in the freezer.
-They were a perfect snack when we were worn out from the pool and beach, and cold for the hot summer days in South Florida.
+The oatmeal energy balls were a perfect snack when we were worn out from the pool and beach.
+And they were cold for the hot summer days in South Florida.

 Step by Step

 Measure out all of your ingredients.
-I have a twisting measuring cup that is perfect for the almond butter and honey because it pushes everything out without having it all stick to the measuring cup.
+I have an adjustable measuring cup that is perfect for the almond butter and honey because it pushes everything out without having it all stick to the measuring cup.